Douglas Marsh 4

 The Douglas Marsh project represents an excellent opportunity for connecting people to nature, and an important economic opportunity for the local communities as an internationally known Important Bird Area and tourism location for visitors seeking to observe yellow rail.

 The creation of an interpretive site and viewing lookout on NCC's Douglas Marsh conservtion lands is a community-supported initiative.
-Currently in development in partnership with Central Assiniboine Watershed District, the project will establish a marsh and bird lookout area and short trail to help further enhance recreational and nature interpretation opportunities for locals and visitors alike.
+The site was officially opened in 2022 in partnership with the Central Assiniboine Watershed District and the Nature Conservancy of Canada.
+With support from Conservation Trust, the project includes a marsh and bird lookout, and nature interpretation opportunities for locals and visitors alike.

 Both NCC and the Watershed District’s missions aim to ensure the safeguarding of our water and natural resources and the sustainable conservation and management of the natural environment, which is supported by people and communities living in these areas.